shuayliu/shuayliu.github.io/index.md

 `2018-2021`
 Safety Officer of Laboratory.

+`Fall 2018`

+T.A. of undergraduate course *Physical Chemistry*

 `Fall 2017`

-TA of undergraduate course *Physical Chemistry*

-`Fall 2018`

-TA of undergraduate course *Physical Chemistry*
+T.A. of undergraduate course *Physical Chemistry*